Course Outline

 Module 6: End to End Service Monitoring

-When monitoring key line of business applications, monitoring should be performed from both a data center perspective and an end-user perspective.
-In this module you will learn how you can create synthetic transactions to measure end-user performance.
+When monitoring critical line-of-business applications, monitoring should be performed from both a datacenter perspective and an end-user perspective.
+In this module, you will learn how to create synthetic transactions to measure end-user performance.

-You will also learn how to combine component monitoring with synthetic transactions in distributed application models that describe the relationship between the various components of an application.
-This provides a single view for identifying route cause and impact of any potential service outage.
+You will also learn how to combine component monitoring with synthetic transactions in distributed application models that describe the relationships between various application components.
+This provides a single view for identifying the root cause and impact of any potential service outage.

-Finally, you will learn how to build rich Visio dashboards to show real-time health to external users.
+Finally, you will learn how to build rich Visio dashboards to display real-time health to external users.

 Lessons